-Speaking at the opening ceremony of the United Nations Climate Change Conference COP24 in Katowice, Poland, Sir David Attenborough, a famous BBC broadcaster best known as a presenter of nature documentaries, called climate change “our greatest threat in thousands of years”.
-Over the next two weeks, world leaders are gathering in Poland to negotiate how to deal with this threat and tackle climate change at a global level.
+Speaking at the opening ceremony of the United Nations Climate Change Conference COP24 in Katowice, Poland, in September, Sir David Attenborough, a famous BBC broadcaster best known as a presenter of nature documentaries, called climate change “our greatest threat in thousands of years”.
+Over the next two weeks, representatives from almost 200 countries are meeting again for the COP25 in Madrid to negotiate how to deal with this threat and tackle climate change at a global level.

 Finding a global action plan against climate change is as necessary as it is difficult.
 As the following chart illustrates, per capita CO₂ emissions vary vastly across countries, making it difficult to come up with a plan to limit emissions at a global level without hurting the development prospects of emerging economies that (perhaps rightfully) feel limited responsibility for the climate crisis.